sdonohoo/forecasting/internal_docs/submission_form_template.md

 ## Implementation description

+### Modelling approach

-<*Describe the key elements of the implementation including the modelling approach and the algorithms used.
-Describe any feature engineering used to transform the data for you model.
-Provide values of the key hyperparameters of your final model.
-If a deep learning method was used, describe the network structure.*>
+<*Give a brief description of the key elements of the implementation including the modelling approach and the algorithms used*>

 **Implentation diagram** <*Optional.
 Include if the description of the implementation would be clearer with a diagram*>

+### Feature engineering

+<*Describe any feature engineering used to transform the data for your model*>

+### Hyperparameter tuning

+<*Describe efforts to tune your model, the hyperparameter tuning approach taken and the set of key hyperparameters of your final model>

+### Description of implementation scripts

+<*Briefly describe the scripts in this submission and how they are related*>

+### Steps to reproduce

+<*Outline the detailed steps of how to reproduce the results of this benchmark implementation*>

 ## Implementation evaluation